 Please email us at education [at] nfsa.gov.au.

-Our First Australians’ recognition by, and role in, society has been mirrored in the way they have been depicted as characters on the screen.
-We look at ten iconic roles for Indigenous Australian on screen and talk about the progression of Australian social and cultural history.
+We look at important and iconic roles for Indigenous Australians in the cinema industry and talk about the progression of Australian social and cultural history.